cerna/linux-evl/Documentation/dovetail.rst

 4. the migrating task resumes from the tail scheduling code of the real-time scheduler, where it suspended in step 2.
-Noticing the migration, the real-time core eventually calls :c:func:`dovetail_enter_root` for finalizing the transition of the incoming task to the root stage.
+Noticing the migration, the real-time core eventually calls :c:func:`dovetail_resume_inband` for finalizing the transition of the incoming task to the root stage.

 Binding to the real-time core
 -----------------------------